Overlooking the National Museum, the opera house (Pregue Estate) and the castle.

-A hundred towers along the banks of the Vltava River dot the horizon.
-It is the skyline of Prague, which due to its unique architecture is also known as the City of a Hundred Towers or the Golden City.
-There are many ways to refer to the capital of the region of Bohemia, but just one way of discovering it with all the comforts that a visit of these characteristics deserves.
-So, our hotels in prague These are establishments that make the traveler's stay as a fairy tale too.
+A hundred towers on the banks of the Vltava River defy the skyline.
+It is the skyline of the city of Prague, , which is also known as the City of a Hundred Towers or the Golden City because of its particular architecture.
+There are many ways to refer to the capital of the Bohemian region, but only one way to get to know it with all the comforts that such a visit deserves.
+Thus, our hotels in Prague are establishments that make the traveler's stay also like a fairy tale.

-A centrally located, 5-star hotel in Prague is the best place to start your trip to this incredibly charming European capital city.
-The historical city center has been declared a UNESCO World Heritage Site, so it goes without saying that any vacation in Prague should start and end here.
+A centrally located 5-star hotel in Prague is the best starting point for a tour of this European capital of countless charms.
+The historic city centre is UNESCO World Heritage Site, so a holiday in Prague should always begin and end here.

-The Golden Lane and all its legends, the Old Town Square with its iconic astronomical clock, the dazzling Prague Castle complex and its surroundings, the Kafka House, and the historical museums in Josefov (the Jewish quarter) are just a few of the most popular attractions to visit while on vacation in Prague .
+The Golden Lane and its legends, the Old Town Square with its emblematic astronomical clock, the dazzling castle complex and its surroundings, Kafka's house or the historical museums of Josefov (the Jewish Quarter), are some of the most popular visits during a holiday in Prague .

-Czechs usually have a particular fondness for meats and vegetables, but if there’s anything that differentiates Czech cuisine from other European dishes it’s their love for spices.
-Enjoy an utopenec (marinated sausages with peppers and onions) accompanied by traditional knedlíky (flour or potato balls) and finish off lunch with a hot wine, as deep-rooted in the country's culture as ‘black theater’ performances.
+Czechs tend to have a special predilection for meat and vegetables, but if there is one thing that sets their cuisine apart from other European dishes, it is their weakness for spices.
+Tasting an utopenec (sausages marinated with pepper and onion) accompanied by the traditional knedlíky (flour or potato dumplings) and ending lunch with a mulled wine is as deeply rooted in the country's culture as the performances of 'black theatre'.

-Beyond the most popular flavors, there’s another way to discover the region's rich cuisine in more modern and innovative culinary forms.
-Restaurants in some of the most centrally located hotels in Prague, such as the Occidental Praha Five, are the perfect place to savor some of the city's most traditional dishes and try some of the country's most characteristic flavors in a pleasant atmosphere to delight all your senses.
-Just like in the hotel rooms, these establishments take care of everything down to the very last detail, with the creative plating of each dish, so that guests and visitors alike can discover the magic of Prague through their palates.
+Beyond the popular flavours, there is another option to discover the region's gastronomic richness in its most modern and innovative versions.
+The restaurants of some of Prague's central hotels such as the Occidental Praha Five are a good place to get close to the city's typical dishes and try some of the country's most characteristic flavours in an atmosphere conducive to the delight of all the senses.
+As in their rooms, these establishments take care of the details of a good presentation so that both guests and visitors have the option of discovering the magic of Prague through the palate.